London Underground: In popular culture

 The Underground (including several fictitious stations) has appeared in many movies and television shows, including Skyfall, Death Line, Die Another Day, Sliding Doors, An American Werewolf in London, Creep, Tube Tales, Sherlock and Neverwhere.
-The London Underground Film Office received over 200 requests to film in 2000.
+The London Underground Film Office received more than 200 requests to film in 2000.
 The Underground has also featured in music such as the Jam's "Down in the Tube Station at Midnight" and in literature such as the graphic novel V for Vendetta.
 Popular legends about the Underground being haunted persist to this day.
 In 2016, British composer Daniel Liam Glyn released his concept album Changing Stations based on the 11 main tube lines of the London Underground network.

 It has also served as the setting of several video games, including 2020 construction and management simulation game Overcrowd: A Commute 'Em Up, in which the player manages an underground station, and Call of Duty: Modern Warfare 3, which has a single-player level named Mind The Gap where most of the level takes place between the dockyards and Westminster while the player and a team of SAS attempt to take down terrorists attempting to escape using the London Underground via a hijacked train.
 The game also features the multiplayer map "Underground", in which players are combating in a fictitious Underground station.
 The London Underground map serves as a playing field for the conceptual game of Mornington Crescent (which is named after a station on the Northern line) and the board game The London Game.

-In 1999, Carlton Television premiered a regional game show (Greater London area only) also called Mind the Gap.
+In 1999, Carlton Television premiered a London Underground themed regional game show (Greater London area only) also called Mind the Gap.

-In 2023, social media influencer Sabrina Bahsoon created the viral '#TubeGirl' trend on TikTok, which involved Bahsoon and other users lip-syncing and dancing whilst on-board trains in the Underground network.
+In 2023, social media influencer Sabrina Bahsoon created the viral '#TubeGirl' trend on TikTok, which involved Bahsoon and other users lip-syncing and dancing while on-board trains in the Underground network.

 Busking

-The London Underground provides busking permits for up to 39 pitches across 25 central London stations, with over 100,000 hours of live music performed each year.
+The London Underground provides busking permits for up to 39 pitches across 25 central London stations, with more than 100,000 hours of live music performed each year.
 Performers are chosen by audition, with previous buskers including Ed Sheeran, George Michael and Rod Stewart.